Ajay3553/Fruit-Detection-Ripeness/README.md

-# Installation
-Use a virtual environment for an isolated setup before installing packages with pip to avoid system conflicts.
-Upgrade pip first, then install TensorFlow and the rest of the Python stack needed by this project.
-OpenCV is provided via the opencv-python wheels on PyPI and installs with a single pip command.​

-## Create and activate a virtual environment
-Windows PowerShell:
-Create: python -m venv .venv​
-Activate: ..venv\Scripts\Activate.ps1​

-## Linux/Mac:
-Create: python3 -m venv .venv​
-Activate: source .venv/bin/activate​

-# Install required packages
-Run these two commands inside the activated venv to upgrade pip and install runtime/training dependencies for this repo.​

-## Upgrade pip:
-python -m pip install --upgrade pip​

-## Install project packages:
-pip install numpy pandas scikit-learn joblib matplotlib pillow opencv-python tensorflow

-# AND ALSO REQUIRED TO INSTALL THE PACKAGES THAT ARE MENTIONED IN requirements.txt
-You can install these manually
-OR
-Use this one-liner from the project directory (inside your activated venv): python -m pip install -r requirements.txt
-This will install all the packges that are required to run it

 # Two-Layer Fruit Ripeness Detection System

 A complete machine learning system for detecting fruit type and ripeness level using RGB color values.